sLill/Windows-Grep/README.md

 This will install WindowsGrep in ProgramFilesx86, add "grep" to your system's PATH for command line use, and insert registry keys for context menu use within Windows Explorer directories.

 <h2>REFERENCE</h2>

-*Enclose file/folder path parameters with single or double quotes

 |                           |    |                       |
 | ------------------------- | -- | :-------------------: |